Skip to main content

 Identify

-Patterns across partner organizations surface the highest-leverage problems worth engineering.
+Patterns across partner organisations surface the highest-leverage problems worth engineering.

 3. 3